Terms of Business

 For details on how your personal data could be used, please refer to our Fair Processing Notice below and can also be found at

 This Fair Processing Notice is published on behalf of the Propel Group.
-As such, any references to “Propel”, “we”, “us” or “our” in this Fair Processing Notice are references to the relevant company in the Propel Group (as named in your agreement) which is responsible for processing your data.
+As such, any references to “Propel”, “we”, “us” or “our” in this Fair Processing Notice are references to the relevant company in the Propel Group (as named in your agreement) which is responsible for the processing of your data.

 The Propel Group is made up of different legal entities, including: